codeprentice-org/change-journal/CONTRIBUTING.md

 Thus, more recently, Linux added the [`fanotify`](https://www.man7.org/linux/man-pages/man7/fanotify.7.html) API.
 `fanotify` allows you to monitor the entire filesystem for file events.
-This includes file creation/deletion/move events, which we're interested, but also file access, open, close, modify, and attribute events.
+This includes file creation/deletion/move events, which we're interested in, but also file access, open, close, modify, and attribute events.
 Furthermore, the API allows you to read notifications of these events as well as intercept them and influence the outcome of the event.